deckhouse/virtualization/docs/USER_GUIDE.md

           averageUtilization: 70
 ```

-Beyond CPU/memory, the pool also works with custom metrics (`Pods`/`External` via `custom.metrics.k8s.io`/`external.metrics.k8s.io`) and KEDA — for example, to scale on an external queue length.
-With `scaleDownPolicy: Explicit` an autoscaler can only scale **up**: anonymous scale-down through the `scale` subresource is rejected (remove replicas by name, see below).
+Beyond CPU/memory, the pool also works with custom metrics (`Pods`/`External` via `custom.metrics.k8s.io`/`external.metrics.k8s.io`) and KEDA, for example to scale on an external queue length.
+With `scaleDownPolicy: Explicit` an autoscaler can only scale up: anonymous scale-down through the `scale` subresource is rejected (remove replicas by name, see below).

-`spec.scaleDownPolicy` selects which replica is removed on anonymous scale-down:
+The `spec.scaleDownPolicy` field selects which replica is removed on anonymous scale-down:

-- `NewestFirst` — the youngest replicas are removed first;
+- `NewestFirst`: the youngest replicas are removed first.
-- `OldestFirst` — the oldest first;
+- `OldestFirst`: the oldest replicas are removed first.
-- `Explicit` — anonymous scale-down is rejected; replicas can be removed only by name (see below).
-Use it when only the caller knows which replica is safe to remove (e.g. an idle one).
+- `Explicit`: anonymous scale-down is rejected; replicas can be removed only by name (see below).
+Use it when only the caller knows which replica is safe to remove (for example, an idle one).

 ### Removing specific replicas

+By default, when the pool shrinks the controller chooses which replica to remove.

-To remove particular replicas (and shrink the pool by that count) instead of letting the controller choose, use the `scaleDownWith` subresource:
+To remove particular replicas (and shrink the pool by that count), use the `scaleDownWith` subresource:

 ```bash
 kubectl create --raw \